Types of Museum & Library Collaborations

 -Simply stated, this is when one institution hosts another one's exhibit.

-The Library of Congress website you can see a list and description of exhibits that they currently have on display, those that are on tour, upcoming exhibits, and you may also view virtual exhibits.
+-If you go to The Library of Congress website you can see a list and description of exhibits that they currently have on display, those that are on tour, upcoming exhibits, and you may also view virtual exhibits.

 7. Lending of Books and Objects